Cost of living support

 Licensing, Food and Safety Team privacy notice

-The Council is responsible for granting and enforcing a wide variety of licenses, certificates, permits and notices across the city of Colchester.
-This privacy notice give details on the levels of personal information collected and processed covering alcohol and entertainment, gambling and betting, taxi and private hire, animal licensing, food safety and health & safety.
+The council is responsible for granting and enforcing a wide variety of licenses, certificates, permits and notices across the city of Colchester.
+This privacy notice give details on the levels of personal information collected and processed covering alcohol and entertainment, gambling and betting, taxi and private hire, animal licensing, food safety and health and safety.

-The Licensing team cover all licensable activities and inspections in the city in relation to business that wish to have a licence under the Licensing Act 2003.
+The licensing team cover all licensable activities and inspections in the city in relation to businesses and individuals who wish to have a licence under the Licensing Act 2003.

 Information collected

-Personal information around the applicant, premises licence holder, business owner and the DPS (designated premises supervisors) including:
+Personal information around the applicant, licence holders, business owner and the DPS (designated premises supervisors) including:

 • Name